mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

  - a series of messages that are encoded using a specific format.
- - a Finite State Machine that defines how hosts react to commands from the layer above or to the reception of a specific messages.
+ - a Finite State Machine that defines how hosts react to commands from the layer above or to the reception of a specific message.

 This model has been used to represent a wide range of Internet protocols.
 However, there are some limits to the flexibility of